News

 OSHA hard hat replacement requirements must be considered when hats develop dents, cracks, penetration, or even wear from rough care and treatment.
 An OSHA hard hat expiration date does not exist, but manufacturers may set a specific date for expiration.

-Most replace their hard hats every five years.
+Most replace their safety helmets every five years.
 In addition, they replace the support strap annually.

 How Often Should A Hard Hat Be Inspected?

-Every time hard hats are used, they must be inspected for any damage that may render them ineffective and non-compliant.
-Beyond a visual safety inspection, hard hats should be squeezed with two hands, applying force.
+Every time safety helmets are used, they must be inspected for any damage that may render them ineffective and non-compliant.
+Beyond a visual safety inspection, traditional hard hats should be squeezed with two hands, applying force.
 If squeaking or unusual sounds are detected, it is time for a replacement.

 Safety By Design Can Help Protect Your Workers